Privacy notice

 Sometimes we’ll need to share some personal information with internal teams.

 Usually, information will be anonymised, but this may not always be possible.
 Whoever we send the information to is bound by confidentiality obligations.
+We rely on the lawful bases of contract, legal obligation, legitimate interests, and public task (where applicable).

 At VIVID, we care about keeping your information safe while using the benefits of artificial intelligence (AI) to help us.
 As a social housing provider, we’re committed to transparency and fairness when handling data.
 Here’s the approach we’re taking with AI.